 Multiplying Complex Numbers 1

-Directions: Using the integers -9 to 9 at most one time each, fill in the boxes twice: once to make a positive real number product and once to make a negative real number product.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box: once to make a positive real number product and once to make a negative real number product.
 You may reuse all the integers for each product.

 Hint